Ph.D. University of Wisconsin-Madison

 In her capacity as the UW’s Associate Vice Provost for Academic and Student Affairs, Moy coordinates the institution’s accreditation process, represents the Provost’s Office in specialized accreditations and academic program reviews, and addresses tricampus collaborative efforts and issues.

-Currently editor of the flagship journal Public Opinion Quarterly and editor-in-chief of Oxford Bibliographies in Communication, Moy is Vice President/President-Elect of the American Association for Public Opinion Research, and Past President of the International Communication Association, World Association for Public Opinion Research, and Midwest Association for Public Opinion Research.
-She sits on the editorial board of leading journals in the field, including Communication Research, Journal of Communication, Journalism & Mass Communication Quarterly, and Political Communication.
-Moy is a former head of the Communication Theory and Methodology Division of the Association for Education in Journalism and Mass Communication.
+Moy’s extensive contributions to the discipline include serving as president of the International Communication Association, American Association for Public Opinion Research, World Association for Public Opinion Research, and Midwest Association for Public Opinion Research.
+She was editor of the flagship journal Public Opinion Quarterly and currently is editor-in-chief of Oxford Bibliographies in Communication.
+She sits on the editorial board of leading journals in the field, including Journal of Communication, Communication Research, Political Communication, and Journalism & Mass Communication Quarterly.
+Moy is a former head of the Communication Theory and Methodology Division of the Association for Education in Journalism and Mass Communication and has held leadership roles in the American Political Science Association.

 Honors and awards